Culture can be defined as “the shared patterns of behaviors and interactions,

 · ritual behaviour

-- Regarding the communicative language skills laid out in the CEFR, films often expose students to authentic language and its variations, such as accents, dialects and sociolects, as well as communicative situations and are therefore a useful tool to develop students' linguistic competence, sociolinguistic competence and pragmatic competence.
+- In terms of the communicative language skills outlined in the CEFR, films often expose students to authentic language and its variations, such as accents, dialects and sociolects, as well as to different communicative situations.
+They are therefore a useful tool for developing students' linguistic competence, sociolinguistic competence and pragmatic competence.

-- Films can also be used to interpret the paralinguistic (non-verbal) features of spoken language of other speech communities, such as tone and pitch, and body language - gestures, facial expressions, posture, eye contact - and proxemics (the study of human use of space).
+- Films can also be used to interpret the paralinguistic (non-verbal) features of the spoken language of other language communities, such as tone and pitch, and body language - gestures, facial expressions, posture, eye contact - and proxemics (the study of human use of space).

 - Suitable films can be exploited to study some of the eleven global issues that are mentioned in Teaching English (Grimm, Meyer &Volkmann) from multiple perspectives, for instance:

-· Aspects of peace education and non-violence: violence and war, racism, refugees,
+- Aspects of peace education and non-violence: violence and war, racism, refugees, terrorism

 - A film-based activity can be used as a springboard to train communicative language strategies.
-Films are multimedia products and, due to the combination of image, sound and possibly text, they can aid listening comprehension.
-In addition, a film can be a stimulus for other communicative language activities and strategies to be practised in pre-viewing and post-viewing activities, such as production, interaction and mediation.
+Films are multimedia products and, through the combination of image, sound and possibly text, they can support listening comprehension.
+In addition, a film can be a stimulus for other communicative language activities and strategies to be practised in pre- and post-viewing activities, such as production, interaction and mediation.

-- Films can be used to train media literacy, which is about “helping students become competent, critical and literate in all media forms so that they control the interpretation of what they see or hear rather than letting the interpretation control them” () and to learn how to become critical viewers regarding biased and stereotypical media representations.
-Furthermore, films lend themselves to the study of cinematic techniques, such as shots, editing, light and music, and how they are employed to present a viewpoint.
+- Films can be used to teach media literacy, which is helping students to become competent, critical and literate in all forms of media so that they control the interpretation of what they see or hear rather than being controlled by it (http://www.medialit.org), and to learn how to become critical viewers of biased and stereotypical media representations.
+Films can also be used to study cinematic techniques such as filming, editing, lighting and music and how they are used to present a point of view.

-- Finally, films can be regarded as a form of edutainment because they combine pleasure and learning.
+- Finally, films can be seen as a form of edutainment because they combine entertainment with learning.